bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 # FAQ

+### Nothing is working as intended, how do I investigate the situation?

+The best thing to start with is to engage verbose mode by passing `verbosity = 3`.
+It is also important to monitor newton iterations by passing `NewtonPar(..., verbose = true)` to `ContinuationPar`.

+If this is not enough, one can engage debug mode by doing `ENV["JULIA_DEBUG"] = BifurcationKit` in the REPL.
+A lot of useful information will be printed in the screen and hopefully resolve the situation.
+In particular, look at the amplitude of the predictors, convergence of linear / nonlinear iterations, convergence of eigensolvers...

+If this is still not enough, open an issue on BifurcationKit website or on discourse.

 ### How can I save a solution every n steps, or at specific parameter values?

 You can use the callback `finalise_solution` in the function call `continuation`.
 For example, you can use something like this to save all steps